generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 }</code></pre>

 ### Using Session and UnitOFWork in a class/method
-Below is an examples of a repository class that extends Repository.
+Below is an examples of a the factory spawning a session and the session (using its injected factory) to spawn a UoW.
-Here we create a session to get data, and create a uow to sdave data.
+Here we create a session to get data, and create a uow to save data.
 *The connection and begin transaction will happen on create and close and commit will happen @disposal*

 <pre><code>public class MyClass : IMyClass